qnl/qwip/docs/pages/user-guide/configuration/configuration.md

 ## Why not YAML?

-Historically, system configuration was persisted to disk via a set of YAML files.
+Historically, system configuration was persisted to disk via a set of unvalidated YAML files.
 While simple, this implementation came with several shortcomings that QWiP aims to address.

 1. **Direct file-based persistence does not ensure data integrity.**